Neural Canonical Transformation for the Spectra of Fluxional Molecule CH5+: Introduction

 \section{Introduction}

-Protonated methane, CH$_5^+$, is known for its highly fluxional nature with rapid scrambling dynamics of the five protons~\cite{schreiner_ch5_1993,marx_structural_1995,marx_ch_1999,asvany_understanding_2005}.
+Protonated methane, CH$_5^+$, is known for its highly fluxional nature~\cite{schreiner_ch5_1993,marx_structural_1995,marx_ch_1999,asvany_understanding_2005}.
 It represents the prototypic superacid that plays a pivotal role as a reactive intermediate in acid-catalyzed electrophilic reactions~\cite{olah1995electrophilic,olah1997kekule}, and is also considered a crucial intermediate in the formation of polyatomic organic compounds within cold interstellar clouds~\cite{he03000u,talbi1992quantum}.
-Although initially observed by mass spectroscopy in the early 1950s~\cite{tal1952and}, the first infrared (IR) spectrum of $\text{CH}_5^+$ was not successfully measured until 1999~\cite{white_ch_1999}, yet it remained unassigned.
+Although initially observed by mass spectroscopy in the early 1950s~\cite{tal1952and}, the first infrared (IR) spectrum of $\text{CH}_5^+$ was not successfully measured until 1999~\cite{white_ch_1999}, yet the observed spectral lines could not be assigned to specific rovibrational motions such as C--H stretching, H$_2$ internal rotation, or bending modes.
 Another breakthrough occurred in 2015 with the measurement of experimental combination differences by Asvany et al.~\cite{asvany_experimental_2015} (with an improvement reported in Ref.~\cite{brackertz_searching_2017}), serving as another key experiment in advancing the understanding of CH$_5^+$~\cite{oka_taming_2015}.
 The combination difference is the difference of two transition wavenumbers that share a common energy level.
 Subtracting them cancels the shared level and retrieves the energy spacing of the other two levels.